 REGISTERED MEMBER OF JUDO AUSTRALIA

-Please find a handy link to the JUDO AUSTRALIA ONLINE MEMBERSHIP PORTAL.
+Please find a handy link to the JUDO TASMANIA ONLINE MEMBERSHIP PORTAL.

 A Quick link to Current FEES – JUDO TASMANIA FEES 01 JULY 2017